Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Methodology

-Figure~\ref{fig:framework}-A provides an overview of our framework in the context of controlling a single DoF: flexion and extension at the wrist.
-The first block of the framework, i.e., \textit{Detection of Human Motor Intent}, takes as input the sEMG signals from the user's wrist flexor and extensor muscles ($ch_{1}, ch_{2}$) and estimates the user's motor intent in terms of reference kinematics $s_{r} = (q_{r},\dot{q}_{r},\ddot{q}_{r})$, and joint stiffness K and damping D. This estimation is done in two phases.
-In \textit{phase 1}, the sEMG signals drive the lumped muscle-tendon units ($MTU_{1}$, $MTU_{2}$) that generate the muscle-tendon forces $(F_{1}, F_{2})$ based on the muscle-tendon contraction dynamics; the muscle-tendon stiffness and damping are computed from the state of the MTUs.
-The muscle-tendon variables are then mapped to the joint space of the robot model to obtain joint torque $\tau_{r}$, stiffness K, and damping D. In \textit{phase 2}, $\tau_{r}$ is applied to the simulated robot model to actuate the robot's joint $q_{r}$ and obtain the human intended joint kinematics $s_{r}$.
-The framework's second block, i.e., \textit{Prosthesis control}, executes the motor intent obtained from the previous block on the robot plant using a position-based variable impedance controller that tracks $s_{r}$ based on K and D. The robot's state $q_{f}$ is the framework's output and the user's visual feedback.
-If an external perturbation acts on the robot plant, the user can use this feedback to modulate the plant's impedance and reduce the error between $s_{r}$ and the plant's state.
+Figure~\ref{fig:framework}-A provides an overview of our framework in the context of controlling a single DoF through wrist flexion and extension.

+The \textbf{\textit{Detection of Human Motor Intent}} block takes as input the sEMG signals from the user's wrist flexor and extensor muscles ($ch_{1}, ch_{2}$) and estimates the user's motor intent in terms of reference kinematics $s_{r} = (q_{r},\dot{q}_{r},\ddot{q}_{r})$, and joint stiffness $K$ and damping $D$.
+This estimation is done in two phases.
+In \textbf{\textit{phase 1}}, the sEMG signals drive the lumped muscle-tendon units ($MTU_{1}$, $MTU_{2}$) that generate the muscle-tendon forces $(F_{1}, F_{2})$ based on the muscle-tendon contraction dynamics and $s_{r}$.
+Note that the MTUs are virtually arranged on the link of the simulated robot model; their state and ${q}_{r}$ are linked to each other (Figure~\ref{fig:framework}-B).
+The muscle-tendon stiffness and damping are computed from the MTUs state.
+These MTUs variables are then mapped to the robot model's joint space to obtain the joint torque $\tau_{r}$, stiffness $K$, and damping $D$.
+In \textbf{\textit{phase 2}}, $\tau_{r}$ is applied to the simulated robot model to actuate the robot's joint $q_{r}$ and obtain the user intended joint kinematics $s_{r}$.

+The \textbf{\textit{Prosthesis control}} block executes the motor intent obtained from the previous block on the robot plant using a position-based variable impedance controller that tracks $s_{r}$ based on $K$ and $D$.
+The joint position $q_{f}$ is the framework's output and visual feedback.
+If an external perturbation acts on the robot plant, the user can use this feedback to modulate the plant's kinematics and impedance, reducing the error between $s_{r}$ and the plant's state.